Menopause and Sleep: Ayurvedic Ways to Reset Your Circadian Rhythm Naturally

 Applying organic sesame oil to the feet before bed helps calm the nervous system.
 This simple ritual can significantly improve sleep quality.

-Drink a Sleep-Supporting Tonic
+Have a Sleep-Supporting Drink

-A warm cup of raw, organic cow’s milk (or A2) with a pinch of nutmeg and cardamom can serve as a gentle, time-honored sleep tonic during menopause, helping to calm the nervous system and support deeper, more sustained rest.
+A warm cup of raw, organic cow’s milk (or A2) with a pinch of nutmeg and cardamom can serve as a gentle, sleep tonic during menopause, helping to calm the nervous system and support deeper, more sustained rest.
 For additional support, consider adding ¼–½ teaspoon each of ashwagandha and shatavari.
 Ashwagandha helps regulate cortisol and settle the mind so you can fall asleep more easily, while shatavari nourishes and stabilizes, supporting uninterrupted sleep through the night.
 Sip slowly 30–60 minutes before bed as part of your evening wind-down ritual.

 Step 3: Calm the Mind with Breathwork